robjg/beancmpr/docs/reference/beancmpr/dido/results/GenericDataResultHandlerFactory.md

 [HOME](../../../README.md)
 # didocmpr:data-results

-A Result Handler that will generate results as Generic Data.
+A Result Handler that will generate results as Dido Data.
 Useful for exporting results to CSV, or Excel.
 Although beancmpr-poi might be better for Excel as it colours results according to match type.